Art Speaks: and introduction to trauma and art therapy

 “This part of me deserves space.”

-Trauma can leave people highly self-critical, hypervigilant, perfectionistic, or disconnected from their instincts.
+Learned trauma responses also leave us highly self-critical, hypervigilant, perfectionistic, or disconnected from our instincts.
 In many areas of life, people are taught to override emotion in favour of productivity, composure, or rationality.
+To stay safe, we must assess, assess, assess, and meet the needs of those around us to stay out of danger.
 Intuitive artmaking gently interrupts this pattern.
 It invites you to respond rather than perform.
 To feel rather than explain.
 To create without needing to know why.

-A person may not initially understand why they are drawn to certain colours, shapes, or gestures, and yet something important is still being communicated.
+You might not initially understand why you are drawn to certain colours, shapes, or gestures, and yet something important is still being communicated.
 This uncertainty is welcomed rather than corrected.
+Curiosity is key!
 The unconscious mind and the body are allowed to speak in their own time.
+This is a skill in and of itself - learning it is ok to explore, to not have the answers, to venture into places that you don't already understand.
+Coming into session and saying "I have no idea where to go today" is welcomed.
+The artwork acts as a guide to enter into unknown spaces.

 There can be something deeply reparative about being given permission NOT to have all the answers…

 Art therapy offers a unique form of witnessing that differs from talking therapies.
-When words are spoken, they can disappear quickly.
+When words are spoken, they disappear quickly.
 Artwork remains.
 The image exists outside of the person who created it.
 It can be looked at, returned to, reflected upon, or simply acknowledged without needing immediate interpretation.
+It's a real thing in real space - a physical artifact, not a theoretical sentence.

 In art therapy with a therapist, the act of another person witnessing the artwork without judgement is profoundly validating.
+For some people, they have never experienced this before - so scary, yes, but also so crucial.
+Sitting with someone who accepts all of you - the messy paint on the floor, the hands covered in sawdust, the tears dripping onto the table - this is healing work.
 The image becomes evidence of an inner experience that deserves space and attention.
-This helps rebuild feelings of safety, identity, and self-worth that trauma may have disrupted.
+This helps rebuild feelings of safety, identity, and self-worth that trauma has disrupted.

 There is also a wider cultural dimension to intuitive artmaking that often goes unnoticed.
 Patriarchal systems prioritise logic, productivity, achievement, and measurable outcomes.
+We must perform!
+We must achieve!
 These values are deeply connected to patriarchal norms that dismiss emotional, embodied, cyclical, and intuitive ways of knowing.
-Process-based artmaking quietly resists these expectations.
+Process-based artmaking quietly (and sometimes, loudly) resists these expectations.
+In a world where AI seeks to perfect us, where algorythms seek to define us, where our humanness is being robbed from us, artmaking invites a rebellion against this.
+It restores our humanity and brings this into a loving-kindness relationship.

 When you create without aiming for a polished final product, you step outside the demand to constantly achieve or produce something useful.
+You start to BE.
+To EXIST.
+To be valued for your humanness just for the sake of being human.
 The focus shifts toward authenticity, feeling, presence, and connection to self.
 In this way, artmaking becomes an act of reclaiming identity.

 You do not need to be “good at art” to benefit from this process.
-You do not need technical skill or creative experience.
-Sometimes healing begins with a single line, a colour, or a shape that cannot yet be explained.
+It's not just for kids.
+It's not about being a "creative person" or already having any background.
+You might not even "like" art - that's ok!
+Sometimes healing begins with trying something new, with giving up the perfect sentence or word choice, with a single line, a colour, or a shape that cannot yet be explained.

 And sometimes that is where the most important conversations begin.